nthuemmel/dns-firewall-rust/README.md

 	192.168.2.0/24 -> auth.docker.io:TCP:443
 	192.168.2.0/24 -> production.cloudflare.docker.com:TCP:443

 	192.168.1.10   ~> mail.local   # Only allow DNS requests, don't add firewall rules
 	192.168.1.1    ~> *            # Using wildcard is possible too, to allow all DNS requests

+    92.168.1.10    -| wpad.example.com              # Always block access to 'wpad.example.com', even if there is a more general wildcard allow rule
+    10.0.0.8       -| ads.example.com = 127.0.0.1   # Always resolve 'ads.example.com' to 127.0.0.1, does not add firewall exception
     ```

 	Open `/etc/dns-firewall/config.env` in a text editor.
 Edit at least the following lines: